Forms are used to collect data from the users. In this shot, we'll learn how to work with HTML forms using the HTTP method, GET.

 Note: The array key name is the

-property in the HTML form field.
+nameproperty in the HTML form field.

-Let's now implement the code for handle_form.php
+Let's now implement the code for handle_form.php:

 <?php// handle_form.phpecho '<h1>Welcome at Educative</h1>';echo '<p>Username: ' . $_GET['name'] . '</p>';echo '<p>Email: ' . $_GET['email'] . '</p>';

-method by putting all the previous code together.
+Let's practice the GET method by putting all the previous code together.

 <?php// handle_form.php$user_name = $_GET['name'];$email = $_GET['email'];// Basic controlif (!isset($user_name) || !isset($email)){echo 'Name or email field is empty.';// Stop PHP executionreturn;}echo '<h1>Welcome at Educative</h1>';echo '<p>Username: ' . $user_name . '</p>';echo '<p>Email: ' . $email . '</p>';

-, we introduce a basic form validation with isset()
+In handle_form.php, we introduce a basic form validation with isset().
+Learn more about PHP validation here.

 All submitted data is displayed in the URL.
 This may not be useful for us, especially if we have to collect sensitive data like passwords.

-is not the appropriate method to use.
+Additionally, GET has limits on the amount of data to send, which is 2000 characters.
+Therefore, if our form has a large number of fields, GET is not the appropriate method to use.
 In the real world, we use it for small forms like search forms with one or two fields.